foo123/Dialect/README.md

 // PAGE directive (an alias of LIMIT) dialect.Page( Number page, Number perpage );

-// get final sql code as string (resets the instance state after this)
+// get sql code (up to this point) as string
 // dialect.toString( ) will do same
 var sql_code = dialect.sql( );